New Hampshire Layoffs — July 2024

 | School Specialty | Nashua | 40 | Closure |

-The biggest impact was at True Value at its Manchester facility, reporting 85 affected workers.
+The most significant filing came from True Value at its Manchester facility, reporting 85 affected workers.
 School Specialty followed with 40 workers.

 Trend & Outlook